 Figure 2.
-Monthly total phosphorus geometric mean concentrations for the Arthur R. Marshall Loxahatchee National Wildlife Refuge compared to the interim and long-term levels.
+Monthly TP geometric mean concentrations for the Arthur R. Marshall Loxahatchee National Wildlife Refuge compared to the interim and long-term levels.
 The calculated level concentrations are adjusted for fluctuations in stage.

-Interim and Long-term levels are not shown for May 2004 - July 2004 because the levels do not apply when the mean stage is less than 15.42 feet.
+Interim and Long-term levels are not shown for July 2004 because the level does not apply when the mean stage is less than 15.42 ft.